Knowledge base: Knowledge Base > ByteBlower > Automation

 This article is a brief introduction to the ByteBlower CLT.
 This tool is strongly tied to the ByteBlower GUI.
 With the Command-Line-Tool (CLT) you can run your *.bbp project files from Windows CMD (Microsoft) or Terminal (MacOS and Linux).
 This is a fast way to start using your ByteBlower for automated testing.

-We start this text with an example on the ByteBlower CLT.
+We start this text with an example of the ByteBlower CLT.
 We will do a test run and store our reports in a specific folder.
-Next the article briefly lists the command line arguments to the CLT.
-This article comes with a number of attachments, these are found at the bottom the text.
+Next, the article briefly lists the command line arguments to the CLT.
+This article comes with several attachments, these are found at the bottom of the text.

 Some familiarity with the ByteBlower GUI is assumed.